virtualfuzz/hack_assembler/README.md

 [LICENSE-3RD-PARTY.md](LICENSE-3RD-PARTY.md)

 This project uses hashmap.c
-hashmap.c and all its files inside of the hashmap.c/ and src/hashmap.h are licensed under the MIT license.
+hashmap.c and all its files inside of the hashmap.c/ and src/compiler/hashmap.h are licensed under the MIT license.

+This project uses c-array-list c-array-list and all its files inside of c-array-list/ and src/compiler/array-list.h are licensed under the GPL-3.0-or-later.